Saint Francis (Gonçalves)

-Saint Francis (São Francisco) is a painting by the Portuguese Renaissance artist Nuno Gonçalves, executed c.
+Saint Francis (São Francisco) is an oil on oak painting attributed to the Portuguese Renaissance artist Nuno Gonçalves, executed c.
 1470–1480.
-It represents Saint Francis, in his monk dress, holding a crucifix.
-It is in the National Museum of Ancient Art, in Lisbon.
+It is held in the National Museum of Ancient Art, in Lisbon.

+It is a depiction of Saint Francis.
+He appears in his monk habit, with an hood covering his head, seated, while holding with both hands a crucifix.